Memorizing Vocabulary Words for the SAT

 Some students like to use “electronic flashcards” that are available as iPhone or iPad applications.
 While electronic flashcards might seem time-saving and convenient, they also fall short of their old-fashioned index card competitors.
 First, students miss out on the learning that comes with physically writing a word and its definition.
 Second, the electronic device is just too distracting: somehow, SAT flashcards just can’t compete with the lures of Facebook and instant messaging.
 In sum, making flashcards and memorizing words might seem like a pain, but it’s the best method for quickly building an SAT vocabulary.

-1 thoughts on “Memorizing Vocabulary Words for the SAT
+One thought on “Memorizing Vocabulary Words for the SAT

 Comments are closed.